Michael O'Hare (chef): Early life and career

 It was during his time at university at the age of 19 that O'Hare began cooking: "I just liked going to the supermarket.
 I wasn't making sauces and all that.
 Just buying a bit of fish and grilling it."

 Instead of attending catering college, he decided to begin his cooking career learning within professional kitchens, with his first job at Judges in Yarm.
 Other restaurants where he worked include Seaham Hall, working for John Burton-Race at The Landmark and Noma before becoming head chef at The Blind Swine in York.

-In 2014, O'Hare opened his restaurant with the backing of Stephen Baylis, The Man Behind The Curtain in Leeds, where he is chef-patron.
+In 2014, O'Hare opened his restaurant with the backing of Stephen Baylis, The Man Behind The Curtain in Leeds, where he was chef-patron.

 He has gained a reputation for creative and often unusual dishes.
 These include chocolate pudding with potato foam, raw prawn tails with cooked prawn brains and a dessert with baked potato custard.
 In 2015, O'Hare took part in BBC2's The Great British Menu where he made a dish entitled 'Emancipation' – a fish dish inspired by fish and chips served on a canvas.

-GG Hospitality

 In 2016, O'Hare became Creative Director of GG Hospitality, a company created by ex-professional footballers Ryan Giggs and Gary Neville.
 The company, along with O'Hare, opened a 'space-age Asian' restaurant called The Rabbit in the Moon at the National Football Museum in Manchester on 3 January 2017.
-O'Hare is also due to set up a fine dining restaurant – The Man Who Fell To Earth, and a less formal restaurant called Are Friends Electric within a new Manchester hotel at the Manchester Stock Exchange owned by GG Hospitality.
+O'Hare was also due to set up a fine dining restaurant – The Man Who Fell To Earth, and a less formal restaurant called Are Friends Electric within a new Manchester hotel at the Manchester Stock Exchange owned by GG Hospitality, but these did not open.

+In October 2023, O'Hare closed The Man Behind the Curtain and then reopened it as Psycho Sandbar opened in early 2024.
+It then re-closed permanently in October 2024.
+The company operating the restaurant was liquidated to pay off the restaurant's £1 million debt owed to twelve creditors, including at least £519,000 owed to HM Revenue and Customs and £366,818 owed to Relentless, a managing firm run by Neville until his resignation as a co-director in September 2024.

 Media

 O'Hare competed in BBC2's The Great British Menu in 2015.
 In 2016, he appeared on BBC's Masterchef.
 He also made guest appearances on BBC's Saturday Kitchen and on Yes Chef in 2016 on BBC One.
-In 2016, 2017, 2018, 2019, 2020 and 2023 he returned to The Great British Menu as a judge.
+In 2016, 2017, 2018, 2019, 2020, 2023, 2024 and in 2025 he returned to The Great British Menu as a judge.